ajhenry/credit-cards/content/index.md

 ## Find cards for your categories

-For me, ~70% of my spend falls into food, shopping, and rent
+For me, ~70% of my spending falls into food, shopping, and rent

 Use [credit card finders](https://www.nerdwallet.com/best/credit-cards/restaurants) to help out with this